PascalPflaum/uberObjects/README.md

 **callback** Function to execute for each element.

 * **element** The current element being processed in the object.
-* **index** The index of the current element being processed in the object.
+* **key** The key of the current element being processed in the object.
 * **object** The object Object.map was called upon.

 **thisArg** Value to use as this when executing callback.

 ### Description

 Object.forEach executes the provided callback once for each element of the object with an assigned value.
-It is not invoked for indexes which have been deleted.
+It is not invoked for keyes which have been deleted.
 However, it is executed for values which are present but have the value undefined.

 Elements which are appended to the object after the call to forEach begins will not be visited by callback.
 If existing elements of the object are changed, or deleted, their value as passed to callback will be the value at the time forEach visits them; elements that are deleted are not visited.